what is honed tile? digging into the stone finish

 bathroom

-honed tile and the bathroom get along famously. you’ll see it spanning entire walls and covering the entire floor. smaller honed tile options such as penny rounds and mosaic tiles work especially well on shower floors because the grout in between offers extra traction for wet surfaces.
+honed tile as a bathroom tile is an excellent choice. you’ll see it spanning entire walls and covering the entire floor. smaller honed tile options such as penny rounds and mosaic tiles work especially well on shower floors because the grout in between offers extra traction for wet surfaces.

 foyer, fireplace, and beyond

-honed tile can be used in every room. beyond the kitchen and bathroom, it can make a strong first impression in the foyer, surround the living room fireplace, could offer more slip resistance on mudroom floors than polished tile, and even grace outdoor areas.
+honed tile can be used in every room. beyond the kitchen and bathroom, it can make a strong first impression in the foyer, grace the living room floor, adorn outdoor areas, and offer more slip resistance on mudroom floors than polished tile.

 choosing the right honed tile